 Dear doctoral students, we are pleased that you are joining us to embark on this exhilarating doctoral journey.
 We know that this format is not what you were originally planning for, but we are confident that you will still be able to achieve your learning goals well.
 On behalf of the international and global education faculty and SIT administration, congratulations, again!
 We very much look forward to meeting you soon online and getting started.

 Sincerely,

 Alla Korzh

-Alla Korzh, EdD Associate Professor of International and Global Education alla.korzh@sit.edu SIT Graduate Institute
+Alla Korzh, EdD Associate Professor of International and Global Education Chair, Ed.D. in Global Education alla.korzh@sit.edu SIT Graduate Institute